-Spring 2019 Flory Trial Competition
+Fall 2020 Flory Trial Competition

-- Flory Trial Competition Scoresheet
+Fall 2020 Flory Trial Competition Materials:

-Competitors should note that rules changes have been made since the fall competition, particularly a change to the time allocation for teams (Rule 3.1) and a requirement as to which witnesses any particular counsel may examine (Rule 3.3(b)).
 Competitors are also reminded that there are a number of online training resources and trial skills handbooks available in the Resources folder that may be of use in preparing their cases.